Patrick3131/Tentacles/README.md

 - Transforming Events
     - Editing existing attribute keys or values i.e. capitalising the key or converting it in a different format.
-    - Adding new attributes, i.e. calculate the active duration a user spent with a particular value proposition.
+    - Adding new attributes, i.e. calculate the active duration a user spent with a particular domain proposition.
 - Skipping events, i.e. skip all events for a category for a specific reporter.

 ### Middlewares predefined: